gerardmargaux/CLI-Covid-Thesis/README.md

 * **days_to_use** :  This represents the number of days that should be used by the model to make the prediction.

 * **days_to_predict** :  This parameter is used to determine the number of days that should be predicted by the model.
-The number of days to use for the prediction should always be greater or equal to the number of days that we want to predict.
+We recommend using a number of days to be predicted that is smaller than or equal to the number of days that were used.

 * **date_begin** : This defines the date from which the model should start training.
 Usually this is set to 2020-02-01 because that is when the coronavirus started to arrive in Belgium.